RideLikeTheWind/LKPinball/README.markdown

 bool ballReturn();
 ```

-Reset lives in the game (Private function)
+Reset lives in the game
 Only used internally
 ```c
 void TPIC_Shifter::resetLives();